 Prepaid SIM vs. Pocket WiFi: Japan Rental Options

 So you’re coming to Japan and you want to be sure that you’ll always have internet access when you need it.
 Free WiFi can be surprisingly difficult to find in Japan, even in big cities like Tokyo.
 So before your trip, it’s a good idea to make arrangements so you’ll be able to stay connected wherever you go.
 The two main options for short-term visitors are renting a prepaid SIM card or pocket WiFi in Japan, but which one is right for you?
-If you’re confused about the differences between the two, we’ve broken down the advantages and disadvantages of each one. japan prepaid sim
+If you’re confused about the differences between the two, we’ve broken down the advantages and disadvantages of each one.

 A pocket WiFi router is essentially a mobile WiFi hotspot that you can connect multiple devices to.
 It’s similar to a WiFi router that you would have at home, but it’s lightweight and battery powered so you can easily take it with you.
 A SIM card is a tiny card that plugs directly into your smartphone or tablet.
 It identifies your device to cellular data carriers so that you can connect to their network.
 When you insert a new SIM card into your phone, the phone number and data plan are automatically updated with your new information.
 This is extremely useful when traveling to other countries, as you can buy a prepaid SIM card to get service from a local carrier and avoid expensive international roaming fees.

-Pros & Cons of Pocket WiFi and SIM Cards in Japan
+Pros & Cons of Pocket WiFi and SIM Card/eSIM in Japan

-pocket wifi japanPros & Cons of Pocket WiFi
+Pros & Cons of Pocket WiFi

 One of the biggest benefits of a pocket WiFi in Japan is that it’s simple and easy to use.
-You simply turn the router on and your device can connect to it.
-Mobile WiFi routers are shipped ready to use straight out of the box and are guaranteed to work with all devices that are WiFi-capable.
+You simply turn the router on and your device(that are WiFi-capable) can connect to it.

 Mobile routers in Japan are also very fast.
-They connect to Japan’s LTE network and can access speeds up to 150MBPS, and they have a wide coverage area so you can be sure that you’ll have internet access all across Japan.
+They connect to Japan’s LTE network and can access speeds up to 150 MBPS, and they have a wide coverage area so you can be sure that you’ll have internet access all across Japan.
 However, you’ll need to watch the battery life and keep your pocket WiFi charged, so that it doesn’t shut off unexpectedly.
 You may want to carry a portable power supply so you can recharge your pocket WiFi while on the go.

 Something else to consider is where you will be traveling to while in Japan.
 Pocket WiFi can sometimes offer a stronger signal, which makes it a better option if you will be outside of the city.
 This includes visiting temples in the mountains, staying in a remote ski cottage, visiting onsen in mountain areas, or traveling to rural villages for NPO activities.